-Telecommunications access, including access to high-speed internet service, is a basic necessity for older adults.
+Telecommunications access, including access to high-speed internet service, is a basic necessity for people of all ages, including older adults.

 Even though telecommunications services are more important than ever in the information age, many consumers face limited choices for telephone and internet services.